Joab-David-Johanan/Medical-chatbot/README.md

 ### 6. Configure EC2 instance as a self-hosted runner:

-      settings-->actions-->runner-->new self hosted runner--> choose os-->then run command one by one
+      settings-->actions-->runner-->new self hosted runner-->choose os-->then run command one by one

-## Techstack used:

-- Python
-- Langchain
-- Pinecone
-- OpenAI models
-- Flask